touunix/LED-display-control-VHDL/README.md

 <img src="https://user-images.githubusercontent.com/79804729/160258638-a4111d94-b983-4d43-8ad9-e01bb56824d9.gif" width="90%"></img>

 ###### Files description
-- top_display.vhd - display control on individual segments of the display
+- top_display.vhd - VHDL file with display control of individual segments of the display
-- top_divider.vhd -
+- top_divider.vhd - VHDL file with frequency divider
-- top_encoder.vhd -
+- top_encoder.vhd - VHDL file with coding of the entered bits and sending for display
 - tb.vhd - testbench file
 - iup6.xdc - file with constraints for the Nexys-A7 board (FPGA xc7a100tcsg324-1)